iuriikogan/perftest-shell/README.md

 -------------------------------------------------------------------------------

-### createPerfTest will create a number of namespaces and deployments of busybox which will mount a pvc with $storageclassname with $number_of_files from /dev/urandom of size $pcvSizeGi - $COMMAND function
+## Kasetn Performance Test enviroment
-./createPerfTest
+###./createPerfTest will create a number of namespaces and deployments of busybox which will mount a pvc with $storageclassname with $number_of_files from /dev/urandom of size $pcvSizeGi - $COMMAND function

 ###*****SET ENVS in createPerfTest.sh*********